smn57958/Sentiment-Analysis-of-Extremist-Tweets/README.md

 Publish the batch and wait until it is fully published
 ```
 ```
-Open workerssandbox.mturk.com and search for your project, most of the times typing in the author/creator will give you your project search.1
+Open workerssandbox.mturk.com and search for your project, most of the times typing in the author/creator will give you your project search.
 ```

 ```